-Bradycardia can cause dizziness, weakness, lack of energy or fainting spells.
+Bradycardia may not cause any symptoms.
+When it does, it can cause dizziness, weakness, lack of energy or fainting spells.

 If bradycardia is caused by a medical illness, there will be additional symptoms that are specific to that illness.
 For example, people whose bradycardia is due to severe hypothyroidism also can have constipation, muscle cramps, weight gain (often despite poor appetite), very dry skin, hair that is thin and dry, an abnormal sensitivity to cold temperatures and other symptoms related to low levels of thyroid hormones.

 Your doctor will ask about your family history of heart disease, cardiac arrhythmias and fainting spells.
 He or she also will review your current symptoms and your personal medical history, including your use of medications that may cause bradycardia.

 During the physical examination, your doctor will check your heart rate and rhythm, and your pulse.
 You may be asked to exercise in the office to see if your heart rate rises appropriately.
 Your doctor also will check for physical signs of thyroid abnormalities, including an enlarged thyroid gland, very dry skin, and hair that is thin and dry.